knit-pay/upi-qr-code-payment-for-woocommerce/README.md

 ## Description

-This Plugin enables WooCommerce shopowners to get direct and instant payments through UPI apps like BHIM, Google Pay, Whatsapp, Paytm, PhonePe or any banking UPI app to save payment gateway charges in India.
+This Plugin enables WooCommerce shop owners to get direct and instant payments through UPI apps like BHIM, Google Pay, Whatsapp, Paytm, PhonePe or any banking UPI app to save payment gateway charges in India.

 ### UPI QR Code Payment for WooCommerce

 UPI (Unified Payments Interface) is a payment standard owned by National Payment Corporation of India, a government owned instant payment solution.
 UPI works 24x7 and is free subject to prevalent government guidelines.

 When this plugin is installed, a customer will see UPI as a payment option.
-When customer chooses it, it will open a page which shows the UPI QR Code containg the payemnt details and in mobile it will also show a button which takes customer to the list of installed UPI mobile applications.
+When customer chooses it, it will open a page which shows the UPI QR Code containing the payemnt details and in mobile it will also show a button which takes customer to the list of installed UPI mobile applications.
 Customer can choose an app and pay the required amount.

 ### Benefits